MyRepublic Broadband Plans Review

 |Connection||What’s Included||Price From Per Month|

-As you can see, MyRepublic immediately stands out for offering unlimited data on a few of its plans for less than $50 a month.
-However, keep in mind that these prices are for the first six months of your 24 month contract.
-The following 18 months are billed at $99.99 per month.
+As you can see, MyRepublic immediately stands out for offering unlimited data on a few of its plans for less than $80 a month.
 Customers in compatible areas also get access to gigabit internet speeds for about $15 extra per month, while those in ‘Gig City’ – Dunedin – get access to gigabit speeds at no extra cost.
 Other deals you can expect with MyRepublic are:

 - ‘Gamer’ plans: Prioritised traffic for better ping scores, which can result in less lag and a better gaming experience.
 Gigabit speeds.

-- Free installation and a ‘Hub+’ router on many plans
+- Included installation and a ‘Hub+’ router on many plans

-For renters and students there are also plans to be had from about $80 a month, with the set-up fee waived, with free installation and free moves on a no-contract basis.
+For renters and students there are also plans to be had from about $80 a month, with the set-up fee waived, with included installation and moves at no extra cost on a no-contract basis.
 You also get a free loan router.

 Beyond these plans, customers can also add on a homeline plan from $10 a month, which includes: